 Construction activities associated with the proposed works have the potential to temporarily cause local air quality impacts.
-Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere.
+Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere and increased prolonged vehicle and plant presence may result in higher-than-average emissions.
 However, taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to air are considered to be low.

-- All plant, machinery and vehicles associated with the scheme will be switched off when not in use. - All plant, machinery and vehicles associated with the scheme will be maintained in order to minimise emissions, as per manufacturing and legal requirements.
-No significant dust, particulate matter, and exhaust emissions (DPMEE) sources will be introduced by the works. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
+- All plant, machinery and vehicles associated with the scheme will be maintained to the appropriate standards and will be switched off when not in use. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
 All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains.